kendofriendo/stereo_spirits/README.md

 * Access the site via localhost:3000, sign up, and start clicking on things.

-If you would like to use github to sign in, you'll need to first create your own oauth application
+If you would like to use github to sign in, you'll need to first [create your own oauth application](https://github.com/settings/developers) .

+Once created

 App created with: